-The Virginia High School League (VHSL) is implementing a new classification system this school year which revamps the way the state’s high schools are positioned for athletic competition and increases the number of state championship titles.
+In the 2013-14 school year, the Virginia High School League (VHSL) implemented a new classification system, which revamped the way the state’s high schools are positioned for athletic competition and increases the number of state championship titles.

-Starting with the 2013-14 school year, high schools will be divided into six classes – Group 1A to Group 6A – based on enrollment, with two regions in each class.
-Groups in our part of the state will be divided into North and South regions — there will be no longer be an Eastern Region as we know it.
-High schools also will move into conferences at the postseason level to determine who advances to the regional tournament.
-District tournaments will no longer be used for advancement.
+High schools were divided into six classes – Group 1A to Group 6A – based on enrollment, with two regions in each class.
+Groups in our part of the state were divided into North and South regions — there is no longer an Eastern Region.
+High schools move into conferences at the postseason level to determine who advances to the regional tournament.
+District tournaments are longer be used for advancement.

-This means the 11 high schools in Virginia Beach which vary in enrollment size will be divided into two different classes.
-It also means that it is now possible for two Virginia Beach high schools to win state championships in the same sport in the same year if they are in different classification levels.
+The 11 high schools in Virginia Beach, which vary in enrollment size, are divided into two different classes.
+This means it is now possible for two Virginia Beach high schools to win state championships in the same sport in the same year if they are in different classification levels.